Box Theory™ Academy Education Modules

 Module 2: Your Organization Blueprint

-The Box Theory™ Way begins with a ten-step exercise to create an Organization Blueprint.
+The Box Theory™ Way begins with a ten-step exercise to create a business or Organization Blueprint.

 - Mission Statement